lit/lit/.changeset/fifty-mice-play.md

 ---
-'@lit-labs/react': patch
+'@lit-labs/react': minor
 ---

-Boolean attributes with a value of `false` are set as `null` on the component.
+Attributes match the behavior of React properties on HTMLElements.